Panman82/ember-bootstrap-switch/README.md

 ```

-With the full implementation of HTMLbars and Ember 2.0's one-way bindings,
+With the full implementation of [Glimmer](http://emberjs.com/blog/2015/05/13/ember-1-12-released.html)
-here is what the template would then look like:
+and Ember 2.0's one-way bindings, here is what the template would then look like:

 ```html
 <!-- app/templates/foobar.hbs -->